notaryproject/specifications/specs/trust-store-trust-policy.md

     1. Validate that the time range from `timeStampLowerLimit` to `timeStampUpperLimit` timestamp is entirely within the signing certificate and certificate chain's validity period.
 If the validation passes, continue to the next step.
 Else fail this step.

     If under signing scheme [`notary.x509.signingAuthority`](./signing-scheme.md/#notaryx509signingauthority):
-    1. Check for the `authentic signing time` signed attribute, if does not exist, fail this step.
+    1. Check for the `authentic signing time` signed attribute.
+If it does not exist, fail this step.
     1. Store the `authentic signing time` in variables `timeStampLowerLimit` and `timeStampUpperLimit`.
     1. Validate that the time range from `timeStampLowerLimit` to `timeStampUpperLimit` timestamp is entirely within the signing certificate and certificate chain's validity period.
 If the validation passes, continue to the next step.
 Else fail this step.